 The November full moon is often called the Full Beaver Moon, according to "The Old Farmer's Almanac," because that is when the eponymous animals become active as they prepare for the winter season.

 According to the Ontario Native Literacy Coalition, the Ojibwe people called November's full moon the "Mnidoons Giizisoonhg."
 The name means the Little Spirit Moon, reflecting that it was the 12th month for the Ojibwe, a time for spiritual reflection ahead of a new year.

 In the Pacific Northwest, the Tlingit called the November full moon the Scraping Moon, or "Kukahaa Dís," because bears would prepare their dens at this time -- scraping the den to clear out space.
 The Haida called the month the "Cha'aaw Kungaay" ("bears hibernate"), according to the "Tlingit Moon and Tide Teaching Resource," published by the University of Alaska at Fairbanks.

 In the Southern Hemisphere, November is the late spring; the Māori of New Zealand called the lunar months of November to December (measured from new moon to new moon, with the full moon falling right in the middle) "Hakihea," meaning, "Birds are now sitting in their nests," according to The Encyclopedia of New Zealand.

-Editor's note: If you snap a great photo of the moon or any other night sky sight you'd like to share with Space.com and our news partners for a story or image gallery, send images and comments in to: firstname.lastname@example.org.
+Editor's note: If you snap a great photo of the Beaver Moon or any other night-sky sight you'd like to share with Space.com and our news partners for a story or image gallery, send images and comments to managing editor Tariq Malik at email@example.com.